UX/UI

 User Experience (UX) Research

 I chose to design and characterize a surfing app, with its main feature being a wave radar that alerts both amateur and professional surfers to wave forecasts and essential data needed for surfing in the sea.
-A second unique feature is a button that automatically connects to a sports watch, and transfers data from the surfer's session to the app's measurement system.
+The second unique feature is a button that automatically connects to a sports watch, and transfers data from the surfer's session to the app's measurement system.
 This allows the user to view sessions and a performance graph over different periods, based on their preferences.

 Accordingly, a study was conducted on three leading websites/apps in the marine sector to collect relevant information.
 After that, an application characterization document was created, and real-time sea and wave quality data in Israel were examined and compared between the following sources